Water Quality Information | Written By Actual Experts — living water

 Is Raw Water Free Of Chemical Contaminants?

 No. Even seemingly pristine springs in remote areas can be contaminated by a variety of chemicals.
 This is because springs are fed by shallow groundwater, which is very susceptible to contamination from the surrounding areas.
+There are various websites that highlight areas where individuals have collected water from springs.
+Some of the springs are near to municipal source water, which knowingly must be treated and tested before being distributed to residents.
+Some raw water springs are near busy highways where petrochemicals runoff into surrounding groundwater.

 What's Wrong With The New York Times Article On Drinking Raw Water?